-SPECIFIC KNOWLEDGE OF CHEMISTRY The learning process should allow the degree graduates to demonstrate: 1000 Competences of the subject Bioinorganic Chemistry that contemplate the learning outcomes EUROBACHELOR® The principal techniques of structural investigations, including spectroscopy Ability to recognise chemical elements and their compounds: preparation, structure, reactivity, properties and applications(CE7).
+SPECIFIC KNOWLEDGE OF CHEMISTRY The learning process should allow the degree graduates to demonstrate: The principal techniques of structural investigations, including spectroscopy Ability to recognise chemical elements and their compounds: preparation, structure, reactivity, properties and applications(CE7).
 Show knowledge of the structure and reactivity of the main classes of biomolecules and the chemistry of the main biological processes(CE12).
 Handle the instrumentation used in the different areas of chemistry.(CE19).
 Demonstrate knowledge of the principles, procedures and techniques for the determination, separation, identification and characterisation of chemical compounds.(CE8) The structure and reactivity of important classes o biomolecules and the chemistry of important biological processes Show knowledge of the structure and reactivity of the main classes of biomolecules and the chemistry of the main biological processes(CE12).
 Relate chemistry with other disciplines.(CE26).